Cyberattack on US pipeline is linked to criminal gang

 “For companies vulnerable to ransomware, it’s a bad sign because they are probably more vulnerable to more serious attacks,” he said.
 Russian cyberwarriors, for example, crippled the electrical grid in Ukraine during the winters of 2015 and 2016.

-Cyberextortion attempts in the U.S.have become a death-by-a-thousand-cuts phenomenon in the past year, with attacks forcing delays in cancer treatment at hospitals,interrupting schooling and paralyzing police and city governments.
+Cyberextortion attempts in the U.S. have become a death-by-a-thousands-cuts phenomenon in the past year, with attacks on hospitals forcing delays in cancer treatment, interrupting schooling and paralyzing police and city governments.

 Tulsa, Oklahoma, this week became the 32nd state or local government in the U.S. to come under ransomware attack, said Brett Callow, a threat analyst with the cybersecurity firm Emsisoft.